 If you do not meet the prerequisite for a course offered through the College of Arts & Humanities, you have the opportunity to speak with the department or school that offers the course to inquire about an override.
 If approved, the department or school will provide you with an override to bring to CAHSA for processing.

 If you meet the prerequisite by a transfer course or test credit that is not posted to your record, please contact CAHSA in TCH 159 or by email at [email protected] to request an override.
 You will need to provide the course prefix, number, and five-digit class number of the course you would like to enroll in at UCF, as well as your unofficial transcript or score report in order to verify that you have met the prerequisite for the course.
 An advisor in CAHSA will provide you with an override or permission number for the course.

 If you are currently taking the prerequisite course as a transient student in the current semester, please provide the information above and proof of enrollment after the withdrawal deadline has passed at your transient institution.
 Students will likely need to provide proof of a final grade in the course at the end of the term in order to remain in the course at UCF.

 Unit Load Override

 The credit hour or unit limit in the Fall and Spring terms is 17 units; Summer is 14 units.
-If you would like to enroll in more than the maximum units allowed, you will need an approved override from your major advisor.
-If approved, please bring the override to CAHSA for processing.
+If you want to enroll in more than the maximum number of units allowed, you will need an approved override from your major advisor.
+If approved, please bring the override to CAHSA in TCH 159 or email the override form to [email protected] for processing.